rust-lang/rfcs/0000-custom-error-message-on-unimplemented-trait-use.md

 # Motivation
 [motivation]: #motivation

-The idea came out when I was trying to print out a PathBuf, there's a custom message said:
+The idea came about when I was trying to print out a PathBuf, there's a custom message that said:
 >in format strings you may be able to use `{:?}` (or {:#?} for pretty-print) instead
 call `.display()` or `.to_string_lossy()` to safely print paths, as they may contain non-Unicode data